crobox/clickhouse-scala-client/README.md

 The clickhouse connection is configured from the configuration file as well.
 Three different connection modes are supported.

        The balancing connections use actors to monitor the connection health by doing a `SELECT 1` on it.
-If the query fails then the connection is no longer served untill the query succeeds.
+If the query fails then the connection is no longer served until the query succeeds.
        The cluster aware balancing connection also periodically requires the `system.cluster` table to update the connections with any added/removed cluster node.

 #### Single host connection